 Plus, you avoid the biggest problems new expats face when renting from Ecuadorians in Ecuador.

-Faulty construction (you can just move if you don’t like it since you are not locked in for the long-term), by using a Moving Again Backloading company that help with any moving needs and offer their services online.
+Faulty construction (you can just move if you don’t like it since you are not locked in for the long-term), you might be needing moving your belongings, because that happens to me also that is why I started using Backloading Australia.

 And the landlord not returning your security deposit when they should.
 It is the NORM in Ecuador.

 When renting through AirBnb if you pay a security deposit the money is held by a third party (AirBnb) and returned to you by them upon exit like should happen.

 And while you are in an AirBnb rental you can learn your new city and then begin to search for a longer term, cheaper, unfurnished option as you go and you don’t even need to worry about any over the budget expenses with Room Four, because your renovations can be beautiful and also affordable for your pocket.

 Hasta pronto, if you liked this you’d love my Insider’s newsletter on living and investing in Ecuador,